Jawad-coder10/tutorial-2/README.md

         # c.
 Merge main to your current branch info: we take changes from local main to your current branch(pull-request)
         git merge main

-    # 4. load all remote origin branch in local
+    # 4. (OPTIONAL) load all remote origin branch in local
        get fetch --all

        git checkout -b name origin/name